Selector Literals (Oxygene for Cocoa)

 selector keyword can be used to get a selector reference on the Cocoa platform.
 Selectors are feature unique to the Cocoa platform and Object Model, and they represent the name of an Objective-C runtime method.

-SEL, and can be used to to dynamically invoke methods, for KVO, Notification center, or to pass them to other Cocoa APIs that expecta a
+SEL, and can be used to dynamically invoke methods, for KVO, Notification center, or to pass them to other Cocoa APIs that expect a a

 A selector is declared with the

-selector keyword, followed by parenthesis enclosing the Objective-C name of the method, which is made up of the name, pius a colon if the method takes parameters, plus additional name and colon pairs for all parts pf a multi-part method:
+selector keyword, followed by parenthesis enclosing the Objective-C name of the method, which is made up of the name, plus a colon if the method takes parameters, plus additional name and colon pairs for all parts of a multi-part method:

 method compare(aOther: id)_ options(aOptions: NSCompareOptions); ... var s := selector(compare:options:);